Insight - Automated lenders threaten to eat banks' lunch

 The on-line lenders are small in the scheme of the broader market, accounting for about 3 percent of the roughly $1 trillion of personal and small business loans outstanding, but the sector has caught the attention of traditional banks who are increasingly looking at automated lending programs and unconventional data sets as ways to lend more efficiently, that is, using fewer people.

-Citigroup has an arrangement which may help Lending Club make loans to impoverished and minority borrowers.
-In May, Goldman Sachs hired an executive to build an online lending platform focused on consumer and small business loans.
+Citigroup (C.N) has an arrangement which may help Lending Club make loans to impoverished and minority borrowers.
+In May, Goldman Sachs hired an executive to build an online lending platform focussed on consumer and small business loans.
 BancAlliance, a group of more than 200 community banks, partnered with Lending Club in February to originate consumer loans.
-Kabbage said it is in talks to license its platform to two top 20 banks.
+Kabbage said it is in talks to licence its platform to two top 20 banks.

 Leaving lending decisions up to computers has proved dangerous in the past.
 Countrywide Financial Corp collapsed after using automated loan underwriting technology before the financial crisis.
 Bank of America – which bought Countrywide in 2008 – paid a fine of almost $1.3 billion because of defective loans Countrywide made using a mostly automated process.
 Loan underwriting standards could deteriorate if automated lending becomes widespread, critics said